 3 5 The narrow shared footway and cycleway is dangerous and its only a matter of time before there is a serious accident or event a death.
 Therefore, the Queens road option is by far the safest, because it reduces the time pedestrians and cyclists spend together on the most dangerous section.
 A bicycle is a vehicle, after all, according to the revised Highway code, and it is important that pedestrians and vehicles are segregated for the safety of pedestrians.
 For example, pedestrians have pavements and vehicles have roads.
 An average of 4 pedestrians per year have been killed by cyclists, and an average of 137 seriously injured since 2013, despite them being segregated - the less that these two groups have to share the same pavement area, the lower the risk of death and injury.
 11/07/2022 2/3 4 The plans were blurred and very difficult to understand.
 Poor consultation techniques.
-11/07/2022 2/3 1/2 4 Knaresborough cycle, walk and drive Beech Grove I wish to support Option 1 (modal filters on Beech Grove and Lancaster Road), but I do not support Option 2, which would have no benefit for walking or cycling. o 11/07/2022 Cyclists I studied your documents regarding Queens Road, Lancaster Road and Victoria Road and I'm afraid to say that I don't think any of them will significantly improve people's behaviour in terms of walking and cycling.
+11/07/2022 1/2 4 Knaresborough cycle, walk and drive I wish to support Option 1 (modal filters on Beech Grove and Lancaster Road), but I do not support Option 2, which would have no benefit for walking or cycling. o 2) Otley Road I support Option 1 as modified by Option 2 (reaching Beech Grove via Victoria Road and Lancaster Road), but I would like there to be a parallel crossing of Otley Road near its junction with Beech Grove, and priority cycle crossings of the mouths of Park Avenue and West End Avenue.
+I do not support Option 3 (Queens Road).
+11/07/2022 Cyclists I studied your documents regarding Queens Road, Lancaster Road and Victoria Road and I'm afraid to say that I don't think any of them will significantly improve people's behaviour in terms of walking and cycling.
 11/07/2022

 1 4 12 Queens Road My preferred NPIF Option is Option 1 and my preferred Beech Grove Option is Option 4.
 11/07/2022 I regard the current proposals for the Otley Road cycle infrastructure to be inadequate.
-I appreciate that the plans were drawn up prior to the COP being published but to stick rigid to the old inadequate scheme, when a new best practice document is available, is wrong - it is waste of money as it will fail to encourage cycling and sharing the footway will discourage walking.
+I appreciate that the plans were drawn up prior to the COP being published but to stick rigid to the old inadequate scheme, when a new best practice document is available, is wrong it is waste of money as it will fail to encourage cycling and sharing the footway will discourage walking.